Sophie is an architect and designer, living, practicing, teaching, drawing and exploring in London.

 Conference Papers Given

 Sophie’s current research interest lie in exploring Interiors as a discipline, with a focus on the space formed by human occupation and interaction.
-She is particularly interested in the globalisation and digitalisation of our cities and how digital technologies have impacted on the design and fabrication of Interior space.
-Currently this is investigated through looking at a series of case studies such as Diller + Scorfidio’s interactive Brasserie and the Random International’s RainRoom.
+She is particularly interested in the threshold between the interior and our urban environments.

 During her work as Project Architect on the Hinguar Primary School, Sophie won funding from the Technology Strategy Board for a Climate Change study on the project.
 This very interesting research was carried out in collaboration with the Sustainability Consultant, M&E Engineer and Cost Consultant and looked at opportunities for future proofing the school building and future extension to deal with predicted changes in climate.
 The results were published by the TSB as part of a wider research body.
 Sophie is very interested in building on this research and makes sure in her teaching that sustainability becomes an integral part of all student design projects.